knocte/2fsharp/README.md

 * All things are public by default unless you explicitly specify `private` modifier.
 * Specifying types is always optional, except in very special cases.
 * You don't need the `return` keyword.
 The last element of the function is the value to be returned.
-* No need for braces, it works via 4-space indentation like Python.
+* No need for braces, it works via 4-space (or 2) indentation like Python.
 * No need for semi-colons to denote the end of a line.

 If you want to specify the types: